yiisoft/yii2/docs/guide/active-record.md

 			'dsn' => 'mysql:host=localhost;dbname=testdb',
 			'username' => 'demo',
 			'password' => 'demo',
-			// turn on schema caching to improve performance
+			// turn on schema caching to improve performance in production mode
 			// 'schemaCacheDuration' => 3600,
 		),
 	),
 );
 ```

-Check [Database basics](database-basics.md) section in order to learn more on how to configure and use database
+Please read the [Database basics](database-basics.md) section to learn more on how to configure
-connections.
+and use database connections.

 Getting Data from Database
 --------------------------

-There are two ActiveRecord methods for getting data:
+There are two ActiveRecord methods for getting data from database:

 - [[find()]]
 - [[findBySql()]]

 They both return an [[ActiveQuery]] instance.
-Coupled with the various customization and query methods
+Coupled with various query methods provided
-provided by [[ActiveQuery]], ActiveRecord supports very flexible and powerful data retrieval approaches.
+by [[ActiveQuery]], ActiveRecord supports very flexible and powerful data retrieval approaches.

 The followings are some examples,